sanchogodinhoapps/space-personal-assistant/README.md

 ...and many more commands!

 ## What language models are used?
-It has direct free integration with Google Makesuit AI (Free)
+It has direct free integration with Google Makersuit AI (Free)
 It has also been integrated it with Chat GPT 3.5 Turbo (Requires An OpenAI API Key)

 ## What are the upcoming features?